 If you don’t have life insurance or you know your current policy is lacking, now is the time to do something about it.
 Here are six tips to consider as you search for the perfect policy for this stage of life.

-##2.
-Your life insurance coverage at work is probably not enough.
 If your employer offers life insurance as part of your compensation plan, you might be left with little more than a false sense of security.
 Because workplace policies are typically only worth less than $100,000, relying on this coverage alone could leave you drastically uninsured.

-##4.
-You can buy more coverage now – even if you have a policy already.
 A lot of people in their 40s still own life insurance policies from years ago.
 Maybe you purchased term insurance when you had a child in your late 20s and haven’t updated your policy since — and had more kids along the way.

 While having an older life insurance policy isn’t a problem, it’s not too late to purchase more coverage in your 40s.
 Chances are good your income and liabilities have changed over the last decade or more.
 If so, your life insurance needs have also changed whether you’ve been paying attention or not.
 If you’re earning more money or have more liabilities, buying more life insurance coverage isn’t just inevitable — it’s necessary.

-##5.
-You can also lower your coverage if the opposite happens to be true.
+5. You can also lower your coverage

-Believe it or not, most life insurers let you lower your coverage at least once during the life of the policy — even if you didn’t opt for adjustable life insurance.
+If the opposite happens to be true, believe it or not, most life insurers let you lower your coverage at least once during the life of the policy — even if you didn’t opt for adjustable life insurance.
 There is usually some sort of waiting period associated with lowering your death benefit (and subsequently your premiums).

-##6.
-Shopping online eliminates a lot of the friction.
 Sure, we’re biased — but we know from experience most people dread the very thought of shopping for insurance.
 The prospect of speaking to an insurance agent makes us squirm, and our busy schedules make it difficult to find time for an appointment no matter how bad we want one.

 Fortunately, shopping for life insurance has changed dramatically over the years.
 These days, you can do it all online and from the comfort of your own home.
 You’ll never have to step into an office, nor will you have to worry about “being sold” by a salesman who might not have your best interest at heart.
 There’s also no reason to go to several different insurance firms and fill out multiple applications either.
 You can compare life insurance quotes across companies on Policygenius to find the right policy for you.